 - a.
-His/ her transfer admission shall be within the intake permitted to the college. - b.
+His/her transfer admission shall be within the intake permitted to the college. - b.
 Availability of same combination of subjects studied in the previous college. - c.
-He/she shall fulfill the attendance requirements as per the University Regulation. - d.
-He/she shall complete the programme as per the regulation governing the maximum duration of completing the programme.
+He/she shall fulfill the attendance requirements as per the University Regulation.

 CONDITIONS FOR TRANSFER ADMISSION OF STUDENTS OF OTHER UNIVERSITIES